Abinesh2418/ErpNext-RAG-Microservices-Migration/README.md

 ## 🎯 Project Overview

-This project demonstrates **refactoring of the ERPNext accounts module** by introducing a **Service Layer**.
-The goal is to improve code organization, maintainability, and prepare the codebase for future modernization by extracting business logic into a dedicated service layer.
+This project demonstrates **refactoring of the ERPNext accounts module** by introducing a **Service Layer** and an **AI-powered RAG (Retrieval-Augmented Generation) system** for intelligent code documentation.
+The goal is to improve code organization, maintainability, and prepare the codebase for future modernization by extracting business logic into a dedicated service layer, while making the codebase instantly queryable through natural language AI queries.

+**Key Highlights**:
-**Key Highlight**: ✅ **NO behavior changes** - All functionality works exactly as before!
+- ✅ **NO behavior changes** - All functionality works exactly as before!
+- 🤖 **AI-Powered Documentation** - Query codebase using natural language with RAG system

 ---